Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

   get(queryParamName: string) {
     const queryParamValue = signal("");

-    // This will "work" but we don't want
-    // to explicitly subscribe over here ❌ this.activatedRoute.queryParams.subscribe((allQueryParams) =>
+    // This will "work" but we don't want to explicitly subscribe here ❌ this.activatedRoute.queryParams.subscribe((allQueryParams) =>
       queryParamValue.set(allQueryParams[queryParamName])
     );